 Jefferson wrote amidst a growing sentiment of social justice that welled up in colonial society in response to British tyranny.
 The volume of material that Jefferson could draw upon to craft his masterpiece demonstrated how deeply these values were ingrained in American society.

-There are at least ninety documents classified by historians as "declarations of independence," that preceded the one drafted by Jefferson, all echoing that same demand that coursed through the veins of the colonial population in that Spring of 1776 – that all people were entitled to Universal Eternal Law.
+There are at least ninety documents classified by historians as "declarations of independence," that preceded the one drafted by Jefferson, all echoing that same demand that coursed through the veins of the colonial population in that Spring of 1776 - that all people were entitled to Universal Eternal Law.
 This litany of pronouncements represented a painful severance with the motherland, one that was only possible because natural law had been rescinded.
-These were men and women who, earlier would have fought and died for Britain.
-But for the first American’s, there could be no higher calling than freedom, no matter the cost.
+These were men and women who would have earlier fought and died for Britain.
+But for these first American's, there could be no higher calling than freedom, no matter the cost.

 It was as if the colonies themselves gained a voice, weighing in on, and editing the final document so that it became the living embodiment of the Universal Eternal Law of equality of all humankind - the authentic expression of the American mind.

-Jefferson’s words, deployed to incite rebellion, were dispersed through edicts and declarations like windblown dandelion seeds.
-His insistence on the universal rights of all people impregnated the national discourse during those turbulent years, and still bears fruit to this day, reminding us centuries later that all are entitled our own pursuit of happiness.
+Jefferson's words, deployed to incite rebellion, were dispersed through edicts and declarations like windblown dandelion seeds.
+His insistence on the universal rights of all people impregnated the national discourse during those turbulent years, and still bears fruit to this day, reminding us centuries later that all people are entitled to our own pursuit of happiness.

 What started out as a declaration of rebellion grew into a moral standard by which the United States learned to govern itself.
 Its timeless words constitute a living document that has guided the nation through one existential crisis after the next, reaffirming the supremacy of Universal Eternal Law, and the equality that it entails.
 It has forced our nation to shed the ancient disparities of slavery and gendered voting restrictions.

 In those days, news spread by word of mouth.
-One can imagine horsemen traveling across the new country, reading Jefferson’s reaffirmation of universal human rights.
+One can imagine horsemen traveling across the new country, reading Jefferson's reaffirmation of universal human rights.
 The message electrified the masses, who rallied behind its revolutionary cause.
-The rebels destroyed of all portable signs of royalty, melting statues of King George III into bullets that they turned on their oppressors.
-In this same way, The Church tears down the barriers to marriage, mobilizing those same rituals to unite a nation of minorities under the banner of universal matrimony.
+The rebels destroyed all portable signs of royalty, melting statues of King George III into bullets that they turned on their oppressors.
+In this same way, The Church tears down the barriers to marriage, mobilizing those same rituals to unite a nation of individuals under the banner of universal matrimony.

 This moral standard still guides these United States.
 As we advocate for marriage equality and stand against other systemic prejudices, it points us towards the utopian visions of the founding fathers, reminding us of our responsibilities to each other and to our nation.